Ankr-network/coqchain/README.md

 - [ ] every sync node should have some reward
 - [ ] support original bridge, which can interact with `BSC` and `Ethereum` chain
 - [x] speed up transactions
+- [ ] implement special storage layer for store chain data better and more efficient
 - [ ] replace `Merkle Tree` with `Verkle tree`
 - [ ] etc...